Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 - If the endpoint or path are wrong, you get an empty error (HTTP 404) response.
 - If an insecure HTTP request is sent, it's redirected to the HTTPs endpoint (HTTPS 301) with an HTML body - the Location header contains the proper protocol and URL.

+### Throttling errors
+- Each org is limited to 100,000 recommendation requests per minute.
+If you go above this limit, the API returns the following error response:
+    - `{"error":"Number of requests per minute exceeds system limit.
+Please contact support if you need this limit raised"}`
+- For batch recommendation use cases, consider rate limiting your requests so you don't go above this limit.
+- If you need this limit increased for your org, contact Support.

 ## Parameters